mediagoom/devman/README.md

 All ```proc``` in your array will be process lunched and managed by devman.
 Devman will use the ```cmd``` attribute to kwon how to lunch the process.
 In ```watch``` you can insert a glob for file witch will restart your process.

+## Web

+Open your browser to http://localhost:2999 to get an experimental UI to devman.